arubertoson/mampy/README.rst

 Features
 ========

-    * :class:`SelectionList` object that behaves like an immutable python list.
-    * :class:`Component` object for access to common tasks.
-    * :class:`DagNode` objects for access too common tasks.
-    * :class:`OptionVar` dict object, much like pymels optionVar dict.
+    * Easy to use API with a python feel.

 Documentation
 =============

-For more information visit
+For more information visit the
 `docs <http://maya-mampy.readthedocs.org/en/latest>`_.